Cedar Deck

 Securing the beam with a Lag Screw

-A pipe-clamp is a handy tool to have around when building decks.
-If I had needed a clamp that was longer than 10', I could have added length to it by using a coupling.
+A pipe clamp is a handy tool to have around when building decks.
+If I had needed a longer clamp, I could have used a coupling to add another section of pipe to the rig.

 I constructed wooden forms for the concrete footings out of scrap 2x8 material.
-The inner dimensions of the forms for this deck's footings were 8" deep, 18" long, and 18" wide.
+The inner dimensions of the wood forms were 8" deep, 18" long, and 18" wide.

-Before putting the forms in place, I dug down to undisturbed earth (which in my case, was only a few inches).
+Before putting the forms in place, I dug down to undisturbed earth, which was only a few inches on my project.
 The soil consisted of packed crushed granite mixed with various size granite rocks.

-In Central Texas, I was able to place my concrete footings just below the surface of the ground, but soil conditions vary considerably in different parts of the country and the world.
-You will need to consult your local building authorities to determine the code requirements for the sizes and depths of deck footings in your area.
+In Central Texas, I placed my concrete footings just below the surface, but soil conditions vary considerably in different parts of the country and the world.
+Consult your local building authorities to determine the code requirements for the sizes and depths of deck footings in your area.

 Deck Footing Without Concrete